Magnatic70/TextAdventureGameEngine/README.md

 ```

 ## Room Configuration
 Rooms define locations with descriptions and connections to other rooms.
+The first location you define in the config will be the location the player starts their adventure.

 ```
 RoomID:<unique room identifier>